 Jost van Dyke is only 4 miles long (6km) so walking is really the best option.
 There is a jeep rental agency and a single taxi operator too.
 Water taxis are available for short trips to nearby smaller islands.

-Great Harbour has laid-back beach bars and a few historical buildings, but Jost's main attractions are dominated by natural sights and experiences.
+Great Harbour has laid-back beach bars and a few historical buildings, but Jost's main attractions involve natural sights and experiences.
 The beaches of White Bay are simply perfect and quite likely to be deserted.
-Visit Diamond Cay Bird Sanctuary and then take a swim in the natural Jacuzzi of Bubbling Pool.
-For a view of the entire island and some great photo opportunities climb Roach Hill, at 320 meters the highest point on the island.
+Travellers should visit Diamond Cay Bird Sanctuary and then take a swim in the natural Jacuzzi of Bubbling Pool.
+For a view of the entire island and some great photo opportunities, visitors can climb Roach Hill, which at 320 meters, is the highest point on the island.

 This is not a shopping destination and frankly there is little to buy and no bargains to be had.
 Cocoloco's in White Bay has some nice clothing and Foxy's in Great Harbour sells a variety of gifts.

-Take an hour long ATV adventure tour iof the island
+Take an hour long ATV adventure tour of the island.

 Become our British Virgin Islands Travel Expert